simongerula/partstrader-simongerula/README.md

 ---

-This framework was created with Cypress 13.6
-It uses cypress-mochawesome-reporter to generate HTML reports The design is based in Page Object Model
+This framework was created with Cypress 13.6, cypress-mochawesome-reporter to generate HTML reports and based in Page Object Model.

 Simon Gerula